zealbell/TwerkyListView/README.md

 TwerkyListView
 =============
 A beautiful RecyclerView which list items and animates similar to the peristaltic motion (twerking) of earthworms in Africa.
-(Inspiration for this project wasn't completely drawn imagining or studying how earthworms move neither does the author eat or rear earthworms hence any decision made by the reader to google twerking-African earthworms is at the sole discretion of the reader). also an __*IllegalTwerkingException()*__ is thrown if Adapter does not extend __*TwerkyListView$TwerkAdapter*__
+(Inspiration for this project wasn't completely drawn imagining or studying how earthworms move neither does the author eat or rear earthworms hence any decision made by the reader to google twerking-african earthworms is at the sole discretion of the reader).
+Also an __*IllegalTwerkingException()*__ is thrown if Adapter does not extend __*TwerkyListView$TwerkAdapter*__

 > ⚠️ **Caution**: Accessing the license section may result in unintended cognitive strain.
 Known outcomes include elevated processing time, spontaneous remorse, and an acute awareness of previously issued advisories.

-> *Method Summary*
+# Methods

 | Method | Return | What it does |
 |----------|---------|--------|